 Update: 7 dead in Half Moon Bay mass shooting; suspect in custody identified

-HALF MOON BAY -- Authorities in Half Moon Bay confirmed seven people were killed in a mass shooting Monday afternoon, and a suspect is in custody after turning himself in to San Mateo County Sheriff's deputies.
+HALF MOON BAY -- Authorities in Half Moon Bay confirmed seven people were killed and at least one wounded in a mass shooting Monday afternoon, and a suspect was in custody after turning himself in.

-Officers were gathered at two different crime scenes in the coastal community on the San Francisco Peninsula.
-One crime scene was at the Magic Mushroom Farm at 12761 San Mateo Road/Highway 92, while a second crime scene was further south at a second business located at 2125 Cabrillo Highway S./Highway 1.
+Deputies were dispatched at 2:22 p.m. to the Magic Mushroom Farm at 12761 San Mateo Road/Highway 92 in unincorporated San Mateo County on a report of a shooting with multiple victims.

-The San Mateo County Sheriff's Office confirmed early Monday evening that seven people were dead in two separate shooting incidents.
-Authorities originally indicated at least four people had been killed.
+Upon arrival, deputies located four victims deceased with gunshot wounds.
+A fifth victim, also suffering from gunshot wounds, was transported to Stanford Medical Center with life threatening injuries.

 A view from above the mushroom farm showed deputies and law enforcement personnel gathered outside one of many greenhouses at the site.
 What appeared to be a body under a yellow tarp was visible at the entrance to one of the greenhouses.